zailtoncalheiros/Codeforces-Solutions/CF-427-2-F/README.md

 So, it's easy to see that if this condition above holds, the sequence solution only decreases, and if we shift the removed edge to the next one, the a increases one position and possibly we need to erase some front elements from our sequence r and possibly have to add a new endpoint in the edge of the sequence.
 Then, we just need to front elements to check the best answer to that setting, and if we do n shifts, we just to need no more than n add, erase and check operations, where which one those operations cost at maximum O (log n).
 Therefore, we can hava a overall O (n * log n) time complixity.

 Initially, we ignore the last edge (cm, c1), so we just consider the left endpoints from 1 to m.
 Then, we add all right endpoints from 1 to m into our sequence and we calculate the result as discribed above.
 After that, we make a right shift, i.e, ignore the first left endpoint (c1) and add a new one (cm+1) right endpoint into the sequence and possibly erasing others.
 And we keep doing that until we erase all the possible edges.

+### Time complexity: O (n * log n)
+### Memory complexity: O (n)

+## Improved Solution

+There is a more efficient solution that runs in linear time.
+This solution does not make use of our segment tree.
+It just uses two deques instead of a segment tree and a deque.

+In simple terms, we maintain a deque for the candidates to the possible best left branches of the path (prefixes) and another deque for the candidates to the best right branches (suffixes) of the path.

+The prefix cost from a vertex x is calculated based on the path length since the leftmost vertex plus the vertex depth of x.
+Similarly, the suffix cost from a vertex x is based on the path length starting at the rightmost vertex plus the vertex depth of x.

+It's possible to dynamically update those sequences in linear time while we are doing our right shift in our cycle.

+### Time complexity: O(n)
+### Memory complexity: O(n)